 Of course, when we alter the definition of a cross-regional move, several of the targeted moments change.
 Table S32 lists all the moments and shows whether and how they change across estimations.
 All the moments directly related to cross-location moves - wage-gains (row 1), their standard deviations (row 13), and the frequency of flows (row 2) - change as we alter the definition of a cross-location move.
 In addition to that, we also need to change a few other targets for consistency.
 In particular, the moments that capture the distribution of labor across locations by birth-location must be reconsidered (rows 3, 4, and 5).
 In the benchmark estimation and in the "Only Migration Moves" one, we use the current residence location as target for the distribution of labor since it more closely reflects the way in which we define a cross-location move.
-In this case, we do not distinguish between living and work locations and we use only data on the latter.
+In the "All Moves" estimation, instead, we use the work location for the distribution of labor since, in this case, we do not distinguish between living and work locations and we use only data on the latter.
 Thus, in Appendix Q.2.3, Q.2.4, and Q.2.5, we use the moments from the "Work" columns instead of from the "Live" columns.